How to use Lynis

 tar xfvz lynis-version.tar.gz

-When running Lynis for the very first time, just just the -c parameter.
+When running Lynis for the very first time, use the audit system command.
 It will start the audit process and pauses after every batch of tests.

 After reading the section, press ENTER to perform the next batch.
 Items which show up in white, can be considered to be normal.
 Green usually indicates a common, preferred or safe value.